gvwilson/thirdbit/src/fiction/iffy/index.md

 she read aloud.
 The names below the women identified Lin and Georgia Boghosian.
-The others were all of a similar age, all smiling, and—
+The others were all of a similar age, all smiling.

 And there,
 in the bottom row,
 was Commander Johnson Wales,
-another man named Surjinder Johel that Iffy guessed was Doctor Johel's father, and an older version of herself labeled Suhailah Yuen.
+another man named Surjinder Johel with the same nose as his daughter, and an older version of herself labeled Suhailah Yuen.

-There were no other recordings, at least not that Iffy could find, but there were maps showing a network of maintenance tunnels just big enough for raccoons or slinky bots, some running for kilometers.
+There were no other recordings, at least not that Iffy could find, but there were maps showing a complex network of tunnels just big enough for slinky maintenance bots.
-She would be able to fit her head into them, but no more.

-There were other tunnels,
-though,
-big enough for people and heavy equipment.
+Others were large enough for people and heavy equipment, dense in places with red flags.
-Some were dense with red flags marked "collapse" or "unstable patrols".
-She puzzled over the second of those before suddenly realizing that the web of tunnels wasn't centered on the Niobium base.
+She puzzled over the map for a minute before suddenly realizing that the tunnels weren't centered on the Niobium base.
 Instead,
 its heart was a couple of kilometers further south.